khaledh/khaledh.github.io/docs/osdev/16-user-mode.md

   let rsp = cast[uint64](userStackBottom - 5 * 8)
 ```

 Stack terminology can be confusing.
-The stack grows downwards, so the bottom of the stack is the highest address.
-This is why we set `userStackBottom` to the _end_ of the stack region.
-Now, in order to manipulate the stack region from the kernel, we reverse map the stack's physical address to a virtual address, and cast it to a pointer to an array of 512 `uint64` values (remember that `UserStackVirtualBase` is valid only in the user page table, not the kernel page table).
-We then populate the five entries at the bottom of the stack, and set `rsp` to point to the last entry.
-This simulates pushing the interrupt stack frame on the stack.
+The stack grows downwards, so the bottom of the stack
+is the highest address.
+This is why we set `userStackBottom` to the highest address of the
+stack region.
+Now, in order to manipulate the stack region from the kernel, we reverse map
+the stack's physical address to a virtual address, and cast it to a pointer to an array of
+512
+`uint64` values (remember that `UserStackVirtualBase` is valid only in the user page
+table, not the kernel page table).
+We then populate the five entries at the bottom of the
+stack, and set `rsp` to point to the top entry.
+This simulates pushing the interrupt stack
+frame on the stack.

 ## Switching to User Mode

 We're finally ready to switch to user mode.
-We'll activate the user page table, set the `rsp` register to point to the interrupt stack frame, and use the `iretq` instruction to switch to user mode.
+We'll activate the user page table, set the
+`rsp` register to point to the interrupt stack frame, and use the `iretq` instruction to
+switch to user mode.

 ```nim
 # src/kernel/main.nim